tidev/ti.ldap/documentation/index.md

 ## Dependencies

-This module requires Release 2.1.2 or newer of the Titanium SDK.
+This module requires Release 2.1.3 or newer of the Titanium SDK.

+This module does not include support for the ARMv6 architecture on iOS.
+Refer to the [Titanium Mobile 2.1.3.RC Release Notes](http://docs.appcelerator.com/titanium/release-notes/?version=2.1.3.RC) for further details about ARMv6 support.

 ## Getting Started